-Designed to prepare students to be multi-level service technicians in the refrigeration field, covering basic refrigeration system design and components and equipment for various domestic, residential, and light commercial systems.
-Subjects include refrigerant characteristics; charging; evacuation, dehydration, and recovery; use of refrigeration system tools, materials, and instruments; and installation and repair of these systems.
-Emphasis is on hands-on troubleshooting and maintaining both mechanical and electrical refrigeration system.
-ARI Refrigeration Certification handling test conducted last day of the class.
+Designed to prepare students as multi-level service technicians in the refrigeration field, covering basic refrigeration system design and components/equipment for various domestic, residential, and light commercial systems.
+Subjects include refrigeration characteristics, charging, evacuation, dehydration, and recovery.
+The student will use refrigeration system tools, materials, instruments for installation, and repair of refrigeration system.
+Hands-on wiring and circuit troubleshooting related to maintaining both mechanical and electrical in refrigeration systems.
+608 Refrigeration Certification, refrigeration handling test conductd on the last day of class.

-Prerequisites: ENT 101, ENT 103, ENT 104 and ENT 105
+Prerequisites: ENT 101, ENT 103, ENT 104 and ENT 105 Completion of or concurrent enrollment in ENT 101 and ENT 104.